 If two or more students are involved in related misconduct, the Committee may, at the discretion of the Secretary/Chair, deal with their cases together.

-The case against the student shall be presented by a member of staff from the student’s College or their representative (hereinafter referred to as the ‘College Presenter’).
+The case against the student shall be presented by a Case Officer.

-The College Presenter shall present the case, calling such witnesses and presenting such evidence as he/she thinks fit.
-He/she may question both the student and witnesses.
+The Case Officer shall present the case, calling such witnesses and presenting such evidence as they think fit.
+They may question both the student and witnesses.

-Following the presentation of the case, the student shall present his/her response calling such witnesses and presenting such evidence as he/she thinks fit.
+Following the presentation of the case, the student shall present their response calling such witnesses and presenting such evidence as they think fit.

 Witnesses can only be concerned with evidence relating directly to the case and shall normally withdraw after giving evidence.
 They shall normally attend the meeting to give evidence individually.
 A witness cannot therefore attend both in the capacity of witness and representative.
 The Chair of the panel might wish to consider allowing witnesses to remain in the hearing throughout the proceedings provided that both parties agree to this in advance or the Chair considers it pertinent to the case for a witness to remain.